-- 1. Description of Patient Data and the Clinical Problem Section - a.
+- Description of Patient Data and the Clinical Problem Section - a.
 Patient demographic information - b.
-The reasons for referral, brief relevant symptom history, and physical examination findings.

-- 2. Nerve Conduction Studies Section

-- a.
-List of the nerves studied

-- b.
-Numerical values for the results of each NCS

-- c.
-Reference laboratory values or statement of abnormal findings

-- d.
-Limb temperature

-- 3. Needle Electromyography Section

-- a.
-Information on type of needle electrode used (monopolar or concentric)

-- b.
-Muscles tested

-- c.
-Description of the insertional, spontaneous, and voluntary activity for each muscle tested as normal or abnormal.

-- d.
-Listing of the specific abnormalities

-- 4. Summary of Results Section

-- 5. Diagnostic Interpretation Section

-- a.
-Statement of the normality or abnormality of the study

-- b.
-Probable electrophysiological diagnosis

-- c.
-Description of any limitations on the interpretation of results

-- d.
-Description of any interval changes and the nature of the change in the NCS and needle EMG compared to previous study (if applicable)

-- e.
+The reasons for referral, brief relevant symptom history, and physical examination findings. - 2.
+Nerve Conduction Studies Section - a.
+List of the nerves studied - b.
+Numerical values for the results of each NCS - c.
+Reference laboratory values or statement of abnormal findings - d.
+Limb temperature - 3.
+Needle Electromyography Section - a.
+Confirmation that needle EMG was performed. - b.
+Muscles tested - Description of the insertional, spontaneous, and voluntary activity for each muscle tested as normal or abnormal. - d.
+Listing of the specific abnormalities - 4.
+Summary of Results Section - 5.
+Diagnostic Interpretation Section - a.
+Statement of the normality or abnormality of the study - b.
+Probable electrophysiological diagnosis - c.
+Description of any limitations on the interpretation of results - d.
+Description of any interval changes and the nature of the change in the NCS and needle EMG compared to previous study (if applicable) - e.
 Optionally, a differential diagnosis and recommendation for future testing may be included.